anurag2787/BiteBox/README.md

 ## Usage

 Once the server is up and running, you can access the application by navigating to `http://localhost:3000` in your web browser.
-From there, you can explore recipes, create your own, and interact with other users.
+From there, you can explore recipes, create your own, and interact with the community.

 ## Contribution Guidelines

-We welcome contributions to the Foodie project!
+We welcome contributions to the BiteBox project!
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: